jblanked/WebCrawler-FlipperZero/README.md

-Configure and manage HTTP requests directly from your Flipper Zero.
+Browse the web, fetch API data, and more on your Flipper Zero.

 ## Requirements
-- WiFi Developer Board, Raspberry Pi, or ESP32 device with the FlipperHTTP Flash: https://github.com/jblanked/FlipperHTTP
+- WiFi Developer Board, Raspberry Pi, or ESP32 device flashed with FlipperHTTP version 1.6 or higher: https://github.com/jblanked/FlipperHTTP
 - 2.4 GHz WiFi Access Point

 ## Installation